Giant Nudibranch

 Giant Nudibranch, Dendronotus irisUnderwater photographs taken in the coastal waters off Monterey, California, February 2022.
 Photographs and identification courtesy of Bob Hillis, Ivins, Utah.

 Morphology: Giant Nudibranchs appear to be shaggy nudibranchs because of their branched gills and cerata.
 The bushy cerata are arranged into two longitudinal dorsal rows.
 The oral veil has four pairs of papillae.
 The rear edge of the rhinophores have 3 to 6 branched processes.
 They vary in color from translucent white or gray, to orange or red.
 They generally have a white edge around the foot, though this may be absent.
 The branched gills may be tipped with orange, yellow, white, or purple.
-These are large nudibranchs, reaching 20 cm (7.9 inches), but most specimens are about half that size.
+These are large nudibranchs, reaching 20 cm (7.9 inches) in length, but most specimens are about half that size.

 Diet: Giant Nudibranchs are predators, feeding on the Tube-dwelling Anemone Pachycerianthus fimbriatus.
 They graze over the tentacles of the anemone, leaving the anemone alive.
 This “tentacle haircut” is what gives them the common name Barber Nudibranch.
 On occasion, they are so committed to feeding on the tentacles that they are pulled down into the anemone’s tube, as the anemone retracts.
 The nudibranchs retain the toxin of the anemones, incorporating it for their own defense.
 Giant Nudibranchs are also known to eat hydroids, nemateran worms, and scyphistomae jellyfish.